 Pattern – Assuming you know what others are thinking without evidence.

 Overcoming – Communicate openly with others to clarify their thoughts and intentions.
-Don’t make assumptions; ask questions to understand better.
+Don’t make assumptions (mind reading); ask questions to understand better.

 Pattern – Believing your abilities are unchangeable.